Gilbert Mair (soldier): Life

 Raised amongst Maori, he was a fluent Maori speaker.
 During the attack on Auckland by the Ngāti Maniapoto and the Ngāti Hauā in 1863, Gilbert joined the Forest Rangers under William Jackson, as an ensign or trainee officer.
 He took part in the Invasion of Waikato against the Kingitanga forces, and became famous in late 1863 for entering into discussions with the rebels during the Battle of Orakau under a flag of truce.
 The government forces were aware that a number of women and children were in the stronghold and Mair pleaded with the rebels to let them out but they refused and one shot Mair in the shoulder.

-Mair later became a lieutenant and lead Maori troops during Te Kooti's War between 1868 and 1872 which led to the defeat of Te Kooti's guerillas.
-Mair was awarded the New Zealand Cross, and a promotion to captain, for his role in an action in February 1870 in which he led a small body of Te Arawa troops and inflicted a significant losses to Te Kooti's forces, killing 20 warriors including two of Te Kooti's two key fighters, Peka Makarini (Peka MacLean) and Timoti Hakopa.
+Mair later became a lieutenant and led Maori troops during Te Kooti's War between 1868 and 1872 which led to the defeat of Te Kooti's guerillas.
+Mair was awarded the New Zealand Cross, and a promotion to captain, for his role in an action in February 1870 in which he led a small body of Te Arawa troops and inflicted a significant loss to Te Kooti's forces, killing 20 warriors including two of Te Kooti's key fighters, Peka Makarini (Peka MacLean) and Timoti Hakopa.

 In July 1871 Ropata Wahawaha, Tom Porter and Ngati Porou warriors were joined by Mair and Captain George Preece leading a taua (war party) of Arawa.
 Together they ranged through the Urewera Mountains, subjugating the Tuhoe and forcing them to hand over any fugitives they were sheltering.

 On 22 September 1871, Captains Mair and Preece started from Fort Galatea on another Urewera expedition.
 The Arawa forces unexpectedly came upon Te Kooti's camp, which was taken after a brief skirmish.
 Wi Heretaunga was captured.
 He was believed to a participant in the murders of Captain James Wilson and his family at Matawhero in November 1868.
 He was also accused of being involved in the Mohaka massacre in April 1869.
 It was decided, that he should be shot, and this summary execution was carried out.
 When in camp Te Kooti usually slept some distance away from his followers.
 This habit had saved him at Maraetahi and it did so again.
 He was almost killed but another man intercepted the bullet.
 He fired one shot and fled, naked, into the bush, and the hunt continued.